-Around the time that I first joined Scouting, smartphones had just started to become the new thing.
-My phone at that time was actually a flip phone and didn’t even come with a camera.
-Now, 10 years later, it’s 2020, and the perfect time for you to earn your photography merit badge using only your cell phone and this awesome guide!
+When I first joined Scouting, smartphones had just started to become the new thing.
+My phone at that time was actually a flip phone and didn’t even come with a camera!
+Now, more than 10 years later, it’s the perfect time for you to earn your Photography merit badge using only your cell phone and this awesome guide.

-Nowadays, each of your phones already comes built-in with an HD camera, which is perfectly suitable for satisfying the requirements to earn the photography merit badge.
-While this guide teaches you a bit about how photographs are taken on a traditional camera, much of what you will learn is relevant to becoming better using your cell phone camera as well.
-No more will you ever just snap a photo; you’ll learn to tell a story through different aspects of your photographs.
+Nowadays, 99% of phones already come built-in with an HD camera, which is perfectly suitable for satisfying the requirements to earn the Photography merit badge!
+While this guide teaches you a bit about how photographs are taken on a traditional camera, much of what you’ll learn will help you get better at using your cell phone camera too.
+No more will you ever just snap a photo; you’ll learn to tell a story through different aspects of your photographs!

 Ready?
 Let’s get snappin’!
 (Get it?
 Like a photo?… At least my mom thinks I’m funny :D)

 a.
 Explain to your counselor the most likely hazards you may encounter while working with photography and what you should do to anticipate, mitigate, prevent, and respond to these hazards.
 Explain how you would prepare for exposure to environmental situations such as weather, sun, and water.